c4Iv1n/PeTa-Finals-py/README.md

 ## ✨ __Last Seen__ ✨ -   "where every chat feels real, and every goodbye matters.”
 ## A Retro Chatroom Experience
-- ###  Step back into the nostalgia of old-school chatrooms, where every message feels personal and every choice shapes the story.
+- ###  Step back into the nostalgia of old-school chatrooms, where every message feels personal and every choice shapes the story!
 ---
  ## Game Overview:
  #### In _Last Seen_, you reconnect with three familiar names - Luna, Kai, and Mira, through conversations that unfold with typing effects, online/offline cues, and branching dialogue.
 Each chat carries its own tone of memory, change, and closure.